 Day One

 Day One is a journaling app first, but its gratitude template is one of the cleanest.
 The on-this-day feature lets you revisit entries from past years, which is genuinely moving over time.
 Pricier than alternatives but the quality is real.
+The cross-device sync is reliable, and the privacy posture is solid.

 Stoic

 Stoic combines gratitude prompts with stoic philosophy reflection.
 The interface is calm and the prompts are well-written.
 Best for people who want gratitude inside a broader reflective practice.
+The mood tracking adds a layer that pure gratitude apps lack.

 Presently

 Presently is open-source, free, and quietly excellent.
 Daily prompt, simple list interface, no nagging, easy review of past entries.
 If you want zero friction and zero subscription, this is the pick.
+The lack of cloud sync is a small trade for some users and a feature for others.

 Gratitude

 The app called Gratitude is more affirmation-heavy and visually rich.
 Some users love it.
 Others find the affirmations too sweet.
 Try a free week and see which side you land on.
+The image-based journaling feature is unique and works well for people who think visually.

 Daylio